 The Financial Benefits Program does not pay for all costs or losses.
 For example, it does not cover property damage, medical expenses, loss of wages or pain and suffering.
 Victims may submit a Statement on Restitution for the recovery of these costs or losses from the offender.

-For further information about the Financial Benefits Program, please contact the victim services office for the division in which the crime occurred.
+For further information about the Financial Benefits Program, please contact the Financial Benefits Program at 780-427-7217 or visit Alberta Victim Services to download the forms directly.